Project Description

 Description of the proposed solution:

 Valorization of waste heat from the 6 furnaces of the UP2 to the dryers of the UP2, through a ceramic storage.
-Implementing this solution can save up to 2,400 MWh per year, equivalent to 20%.
+This solution reduces energy consumption by 15%.

 Detailed description of the proposed solution: